Now Reading

 But there is lemon oil

-Yes, there is and we have tried several brands that have been highly touted to us.
-No lemon oil manages to replace the complex, slightly sweet aroma of a natural lemon, preferably from the Amalfi Coast or Menton.
+Yes, they do exist, and we’ve tried several brands that were highly recommended to us.
+No lemon oil can replace the complex, slightly sweet aroma of a natural lemon, preferably one from the Amalfi Coast or Menton.

-The dish, like so many simple dishes, lives on the quality of the ingredients.
+Like so many simple dishes, this one depends on the quality of its ingredients.

 What kind of pasta goes with it?